refinedev/refine/documentation/docs/advanced-tutorials/multi-level-menu/multi-level-menu.md

 ### Ant Design

 The Sider component allows you to create the groups you want in the sider menu.
 By default, the sider will group menu items by their top-level heading.
-However, you can also add sub menu items to each group via `parentName`.
+However, you can also add sub menu items to each group via `meta.parent`.

 This gives you more control over the side menu and allows you to customize it to better suit your needs.